piyushmutha/AZ-204/README.md

 1. [Choose the best Azure service to automate your business processes](https://docs.microsoft.com/en-us/learn/modules/choose-azure-service-to-integrate-and-automate-business-processes/)

-    Business processes modeled in software are often called workflows.
+    Business processes modeled in software are often called **workflows**.
 Azure includes four different technologies that you can use to build and implement workflows that integrate multiple systems:

     * Logic Apps
     * Microsoft Power Automate